gradle/gradle/CONTRIBUTING.md

 - In the "Open Project" dialogue, choose "Delete Existing Project and Import"
 - Revert the Git changes to files in the `.idea` folder

+NOTE: Due to the project size, the initial import can take a while and IntelliJ might become unresponsive for several seconds during this period.

 ### Eclipse

 You can generate the Eclipse projects by running